-The Countryside Stewardship 2017 application round is now open for the Hedgerow and Boundary Grant and Mid-Tier applications.
+The Countryside Stewardship 2018 application round is now open for Mid-Tier applications.

-FWAG SW has a wealth of experience about the range of grants on offer and their suitability for your farm business.
-We can prepare and submit an application on your behalf and we can help you with your evidence and record keeping requirements.
+FWAG SW has a wealth of experience in the range of grants on offer and their suitability for your farm business.
+We can prepare and submit an application on your behalf and help with your evidence and record keeping requirements.